warmana/cloudant-docs-fork/source/includes/guides/_backup-guide.md

 The backup operation uses replication to get and store a checkpoint.
 This checkpoint is another database with an internal name.
-The backup operation creates the name from a combination of the date and the backup task name.
-This name makes it easier to identify checkpoints during the recovery or roll up process.

 The replication process for a database starts by finding the value of the `since_seq` parameter.
 The parameter indicates where the last replication finished.